-Foster youth and self-reported military retention is lower than the college's average and significantly lower in success rate.
+Foster youth and self-reported military retention is lower than the college's total; the success rates of these two subgroups are among the lowest.

 Race/Ethnicity Retention Rates

 Table B.5.1.
 Certificate Courses Cohort and Retention Count and Percentages by Race/Ethnicity